 WELCOME TO OUR RESEARCH GROUP....

-Central goals include pinpointing the role of proteins in neurological diseases such as Alzheimer's Disease and ALS, to identify new therapeutic strategies, and using "rational evolution" to define new efficient enzymes for industrial purposes.
+Applications: To identify the molecular causes of neurological diseases such as Alzheimer's Disease and ALS, to define new therapeutic strategies, and use "rational evolution" to invent new efficient enzymes for industrial purposes.

 RECENT DISCOVERIES IN PROTEIN MISFOLDING DISEASES:

 2016: The Loss of Function theory of Alzheimer's Disease.